NHS Procurement Frameworks Explained: How Providers Qualify and Win

 • DSPT claimed, not evidenced: no date, no controls. ✔ Fix: show “Standards Met” date + training % + breach process.

-• No equity data: missed marks. ✔ Fix: add IMD/ethnicity/language slices and targeted actions.
+• No equity detail: missed marks. ✔ Fix: add accessible formats, interpreter utilisation, and targeted outreach with measurable monitoring.

-🧮 Part 14 — Pricing & Value (Keep It Sober, Show It Safe)
+🧮 Part 15 — Pricing & Value (Keep It Sensible, Show It Safe)

 Value for money should never look like risk.
 Link efficiency to safety and experience: